repans/Google-IT-Support-Professional-Certificate/System-Administration-and-IT-Infrastructure-Services/Week-4/Graded-Quiz--Directory-Services.md

 - [ ] All Users
 - [x] Domain Users

-### 8. Which of these statements are true about managing through Active Directory?
+### 8. Juan, a network user, sends an email to you, the IT admin of the network, stating that his account is locked because he has lost his password.
+Select all appropriate steps in helping Juan resolve his situation.
 (Choose all that apply)

-- [x] Domain Local, Global, and Universal are examples of group scopes.
+- [x] Make sure the password reset is authorized by verifying that Juan is who he says he is.
-- [x] The default group's Domain Users and Domain Admins are security groups.
+- [ ] Ask Juan questions to help him remember his password.
-- [ ] ADAC uses PowerShell.
+- [x] Issue a temporary password.
-- [ ] Distribution groups can be used to assign permission to resources.
+- [x] Check the "User must change password at next logon" box so a new password must be created at the next logon.

 ### 9. What is the difference between a group policy and a group policy preference?

 - [ ] Preferences are reapplied every 90 minutes, and policies are more of a settings template.
 - [ ] A preference is editable only by admins, but anyone can edit a policy.
 - [x] Policies are reapplied every 90 minutes, and preferences are a settings template that the user can change on the computer.